vedph/cadmus-shell-2/README.md

     - [2.0.1](#201)
     - [2.0.0](#200)

-This is the second iteration of Cadmus frontend refactoring.
+This is the second iteration of [Cadmus](https://myrmex.github.io/overview/cadmus) frontend refactoring.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4, and upgraded since then up to version 14.
 For version 15, which implies dropping a number of obsolete libraries, the repository has been cloned into this one.
-Once tested, development will continue on this repository, while others are kept for backwards compatibility only.
+Development will continue on this repository, while others are kept for backwards compatibility only.
 Historical versions are listed here:

 1. [original shell app](https://github.com/vedph/cadmus_shell): this was a draft.
 2. [version 1](https://github.com/vedph/cadmus-shell): this is a production version.
 It was upgraded up to Angular 14.
 3. version 2 is this version.
 It is still the same repository, with a few core changes:

 - [Akita](https://github.com/salesforce/akita) has been replaced by [ELF](https://ngneat.github.io/elf/).
 This implies changing the store model behind each editor and list.
 New documentation will follow on this.
 This change was required by Akita obsolescence.
-Further, ELF has the advantage of being more modern and framework independent.
+Further, ELF has the advantage of being more modern and framework-independent.
 - the dirty change mechanism has been refactored and now uses [this solution](https://github.com/vedph/ngx-dirty-check).
 - Angular Material has been upgraded to 15, which implies a number of style adjustments.
 - `@angular/flex-layout`, which has been obsoleted, has been removed and replaced by pure CSS with some media queries where required.

-💡 For pre-Angular-15 projects, see the [migration instructions](migration.md).
+💡 For **pre-Angular-15** projects, see the [migration instructions](migration.md).

-Quick Docker image build:
+🐋 Quick Docker image build:

-1. `npm run build-lib`.
+1. `npm run build-lib`;
-2. update version in `env.js` and then `ng build`.
+2. update version in `env.js` (and Docker files), and then `ng build --configuration=production`;
-3. `docker build . -t vedph2020/cadmus-shell:4.0.10 -t vedph2020/cadmus-shell:latest` (replace with the current version).
+3. `docker build . -t vedph2020/cadmus-shell:4.0.11 -t vedph2020/cadmus-shell:latest` (replace with the current version).

 ## History

+### 4.0.11

 - 2023-02-15: improvements to graph UI.
 - 2023-02-14: